npragin/hpe-mpii-comparative/README.md

     - Bottom-up: +36.7% OKS improvement, but from a lower baseline
 3. **Multi-scale feature maps and positionally invariant decoders** are critical for accurate pose estimation
     - Their absence likely contributes to our custom top-down model's lower performance.
-4. **Top-down approaches** offer good accuracy but computation at inference scales linearly with the number of people in the image
+4. **Top-down approaches** offer good accuracy, but computation at inference scales linearly with the number of people in the image
 5. **Bottom-up approaches** suffer in accuracy but maintain computational efficiency regardless of person count
 6. **Practical deployment considerations**
     - For high-accuracy requirements (medical, sports analytics): End-to-end models are recommended
-    - For real-time applications with moderate accuracy needs in high density environments: Bottom-up models provide the highest throughput
+    - For real-time applications with moderate accuracy needs in high-density environments: Bottom-up models provide the highest throughput
     - For balanced performance: End-to-end models with the 50M parameter configuration offer the best tradeoff

 ## Future Work